-Florida Residents: The securities are offered pursuant to an exemption from registration and have not been registered in the State of Florida.
+Florida: The securities are offered pursuant to an exemption from registration and have not been registered in the State of Florida.

-Kentucky Residents: These securities are issued pursuant to a claim of exemption from registration under Section 292.400(9) of the Kentucky Securities Act or other available exemption under Section 292.410 of the Kentucky Securities Act.
+Kentucky: These securities are issued pursuant to a claim of exemption from registration under Section 292.400(9) of the Kentucky Securities Act or other available exemption under Section 292.410 of the Kentucky Securities Act.

-Automatic renewal at maturity as described in this Offering Circular is not available for Kentucky.
-We will notify each Kentucky investor approximately thirty (30) days before their note matures, by means that evidences delivery, at which time the investor shall have the opportunity to request repayment or notice us of an intention to renew the investment or use the proceeds to invest in another note.
+Term Notes issued to investors in Kentucky will not be automatically renewed at maturity.
+We will notify each Kentucky investor approximately thirty (30) days before their Note matures, by means that evidences delivery, at which time the investor shall have the opportunity to request repayment or notice us of an intention to renew the investment or use the proceeds to invest in another Note.
 Renewal is not automatic, but may occur only upon affirmative action of the investor.
-If the investor does not indicate an intention to renew or redeem the note, the proceeds of the note will be treated and will earn interest as if they are invested upon maturity in a flexible demand note.
+If the investor does not indicate an intention to renew or redeem the Note, the proceeds of the Note will be treated and will earn interest as if they are invested upon maturity in a Flexible Demand Note.
 Any renewal or reinvestment can only be made if there is an effective exemption in Kentucky at the time of renewal or reinvestment.

-Louisiana Residents: THESE SECURITIES HAVE BEEN OFFERED PURSUANT TO A CLAIM OF EXEMPTION FROM REGISTRATION UNDER SECTION 709 OF THE LOUISIANA REVISED STATUTES OR REGISTERED WITH THE SECURITIES COMMISSIONER OF THE STATE OF LOUISIANA.
+Louisiana: THESE SECURITIES HAVE BEEN OFFERED PURSUANT TO A CLAIM OF EXEMPTION FROM REGISTRATION UNDER SECTION 709 OF THE LOUISIANA REVISED STATUTES OR REGISTERED WITH

+THE SECURITIES COMMISSIONER OF THE STATE OF LOUISIANA.
 THE SECURITIES COMMISSIONER, BY ACCEPTING REGISTRATION, DOES NOT IN ANY WAY ENDORSE OR RECOMMEND THE PURCHASE OF ANY OF THESE SECURITIES.
-The Demand Notes and the Flexible Demand Plus Notes are not being offered and cannot be sold in Louisiana.
+Flexible Demand Notes are not being offered and are not available for sale in Louisiana.

-Michigan Residents: THESE SECURITIES ARE OFFERED PURSUANT TO A CLAIM OF EXEMPTION FROM REGISTRATION UNDER MICH.
+Michigan: THESE SECURITIES ARE OFFERED PURSUANT TO A CLAIM OF EXEMPTION FROM REGISTRATION UNDER MICH.
 COMP.
 LAWS 451.2202 OR A REGISTRATION ORDER ISSUED BY THE STATE OF MICHIGAN.
 THE STATE OF MICHIGAN DOES NOT RECOMMEND OR ENDORSE THE PURCHASE OF ANY SECURITIES, NOR DOES IT PASS UPON THE TRUTH, MERITS, OR COMPLETENESS OF ANY PROSPECTUS OR ANY OTHER INFORMATION FILED WITH THIS STATE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-Missouri Residents: The Notes have not been registered under the Missouri Uniform Securities Act of 2003 because they are exempt from registration by Rev. Stat.
+Missouri: The Notes have not been registered under the Missouri Uniform Securities Act of 2003 because they are exempt from registration by Rev. Stat.
 Mo.
-Section 409.2-201(7)(B), In making an investment decision, you must rely on your own examination of our organization and the terms of the offering, including the merits and risks involved.
+Section 409.2-201(7)(B).
+In making an investment decision, you must rely on your own examination of our organization and the terms of the offering, including the merits and risks involved.
 The Notes have not been recommended by any federal or states securities commission or regulatory authority.
 Furthermore, these authorities have not confirmed the accuracy or determined the adequacy of this Offering Circular.
 It is illegal for anyone to tell you otherwise.

-New York Residents: The Attorney General for the State of New York has not passed on or endorsed the merits of this offering.
+New York: The Attorney General for the State of New York has not passed on or endorsed the merits of this offering.
 Any representation to the contrary is unlawful.